Batman: The Widening Gyre

 Batman: The Widening Gyre is the title of a six-issue comic book limited series starring Batman, released August 2009 through July 2010.
 The series is written by Kevin Smith and illustrated by Walt Flanagan.
 The title is a reference to the William Butler Yeats poem "The Second Coming".

 The series was initially planned as 12 issues, with a long break planned between issues #6 and 7.
 After issue #6 was published, Smith and Flanagan's work on their reality show, Comic Book Men, extended this planned break further than expected.
-It was decided in the interim to release the remaining issues as a separate series to be called Batman: Bellicosity, that was due in 2014, but to date, remains unreleased.
+It was decided in the interim to release the remaining issues as a separate series to be called Batman: Bellicosity, that was due in 2014, but to date, remains unreleased, making the series out of continuity.

 Publication history

 Batman: The Widening Gyre was written by Kevin Smith and illustrated by Walt Flanagan.
 They both had completed Batman: Cacophony.
 As Smith explained it, the series was to have 12 issues split into two six-issue books.
 Book 1 was supposed to run from August 2009 to January 2010 and, after a six-month hiatus, Book 2 from July through December 2010.
 Book 1 was plagued by several hiatuses and ran to July 2010 and Book 2 was pushed to late 2013.
 Ultimately, after further delays on Book 2, Smith decided to turn the second half of Batman: The Widening Gyre into a separately titled miniseries called Batman: Bellicosity.
+As delays continued the series has now been rendered out of continuity.